Edell Shepherd

-Edell Eugene Shepherd (born May 18, 1980) is an American former professional football wide receiver.
+Edell Eugene Shepherd (born May 18, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2002.
-He played college football at San José State.
+He played college football for the San José State Spartans.

 Shepherd was also a member of the Tampa Bay Buccaneers, Houston Texans and Detroit Lions.

 Early life

-Growing up in the South Central region of his birthplace Los Angeles, California, Shepherd attended Susan Miller Dorsey High School in Los Angeles, California, and was a letterman in football, track and field, and tennis.
+Growing up in the South Central region of his birthplace Los Angeles, California, Shepherd attended Susan Miller Dorsey High School in Los Angeles, and was a letterman in football, track and field, and tennis.
 In football, as a senior, he made 39 receptions for 635 yards (16.28 yards per reception avg.) and five touchdowns.
 Edell Shepherd graduated from Dorsey High School in 1999.

 College career

 Shepherd attended West Los Angeles College for two years.
 As a sophomore, he won JC All-American honors.
-At San Jose State, in his junior year (2000), Shepherd made 42 catches for 707 yards and 4 touchdowns.
-In his senior season (2001), Shepherd set records for single-game receiving yardage, single-season touchdowns (17), and most touchdown receptions in a game.
+At San Jose State University, in his junior year (2000), Shepherd made 42 catches for 707 yards and 4 touchdowns.
+In his senior season (2001) with the Spartans, Shepherd set records for single-game receiving yardage, single-season touchdowns (17), and most touchdown receptions in a game.
 He had more receptions than four Biletnikoff Award candidates.
 He was a second-team All-Western Athletic Conference selection in 2001.